DevonFulcher/prompt-teacher/system_prompt.md

 - For simple reasoning, does the prompt have a Zero-Shot Chain‑of‑Thought section similar to "Let’s think step by step"?
 - For greater reasoning, use Chain-of-Thought step-by-step reasoning examples.
 - When the problem involves mathematical reasoning, multi-step logic, or code generation, suggest "Plan‑and‑Solve" prompting, which outlines a plan and then executes it.
-- If the problem requires complex logic and strategic thinking, suggest adding a strategic thinking section with the "Strategic Chain‑of‑Thought" method.
 - If the problem is error-prone or domain-specific, suggest adding "Self-Critique" to the prompt to critique and fix errors in the reasoning process.

 ## 4. Structure